Leafy Spurge

 About This Species

-Introduced to BC as a garden plant, Leafy spurge is a perennial that has escaped into natural areas.
+Leafy spurge (Green spurge) is a perennial that was introduced to BC as a garden plant from Europe and has escaped into natural areas.
 It can now be found on dry roadsides, fields, grasslands, open forests, and disturbed sites.
 It spreads rapidly by its huge root system, which can grow to 4.5 m horizontally and 9 m vertically (underground).
 This plant has a secret weapon that helps it spread – it produces a chemical that stops other plants growing nearby.
+Leafy spurge is designated as a Provincial Noxious Weed by the BC Weed Control Act, as well as a Regional Containment/Control species by the BC Provincial Priority Invasive Species List.

 How to Identify